On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Proofs of the main theorems

-\begin{proof} First let us show that for any $\phi\in L_1(\C)$ the series $\sum R_*^{n}(\phi)$ is finite and converges absolutely on $D(R)$.
+\begin{proof} First let us show that for any $\phi\in L_1(\C)$ the series $\sum R_*^{n}(\phi)$ is finite and converges absolutely almost everywhere on $D(R)$.
 It is enough to show that $\sum |R_*^{n}(\phi)|$ is integrable on any wandering set $W$.
-Direct computations show so adding leads us to
+Direct computations show which yields